 The Skyline GT-R has always been the pinnacle of Nissan’s engineering and therefore demanded a high price.
-However, in the last decade the price has skyrocketed way beyond the normal man’s price range.
-Therefore, we’ve created a list of the top 10 cheap GT-R alternatives that anyone can get their hands on right now.
+However, in the last decade, the price has skyrocketed way beyond the normal man’s price range.
+Therefore, we’ve created a list of the top 10 cheap Nissan Skyline GT-R alternatives that anyone can get their hands on right now.

 10. Honda Prelude

-This is yet another forgotten car from the 90’s.
-Back then, Prelude’s were everywhere, which is why you can get a second or third generation Prelude for substantially less than what a GT-R cost.
+This is yet another forgotten car from the ’90s.
+Back then, Prelude’s were everywhere, which is why you can get a second or third-generation Prelude for substantially less than what a GT-R costs.
 Granted, the Prelude will have nowhere the performance that Godzilla has, but the top-of-the-line SIR V-Tec JDM Prelude makes a respectable 217hp, making it great fun to drive on city streets.

 9. Mazda RX-8